Who Framed Roger Rabbit | 1988

 And, no, there is no question mark.
-Traditionalists consider it bad luck in a film title.
+Traditionalists consider it bad luck in a film title (as you may have noticed from other films here – although What Ever Happened To Baby Jane? survived).
 No need to have worried here, though, with Robert Zemeckis’ irresistible blend of animation and live action.

 ‘Maroon Cartoons’, home of Roger Rabbit, is the RED Studios Hollywood, 846 North Cahuenga Boulevard, north of Melrose Avenue, Hollywood (previously the Desilu Studios of Lucille Ball and Desi Arnaz, where TV show I Love Lucy was taped, and later the Ren-Mar Studios).
 It pops up again as another fictitious studio lot, ‘Kinograph’ in Michel Hazanavicius’ The Artist.

 Eddie Valiant (Bob Hoskins) takes the old Pacific Electric ‘Red Car’ to his office on Hope Street, between 11th and 12th Streets, downtown Los Angeles, heavily disguised behind scads of period dressing.
 Much of the street has since been demolished but (in mid-2004) Eddie’s office still stands, at 1130 South Hope Street.

 The ‘Acme Factory’, on the border of Toontown, where Marvin Acme is killed by the falling safe, and Judge Doom (Christopher Lloyd) finally gets his just desserts, can be seen in west London.
 Beneath the neon and palm tree dressing is the Dimco Building, Wood Lane, alongside the new Westfield Shopping Centre, London W12 (tube: White City, Central Line).